polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 - Bare metal + Bare Metal

-- Linux + Bare Metal

 The project can be compiled using SoftConsole or externally by using the provided Makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.

 ## How to build this example

-### Linux + Bare Metal AMP configuration
+### BM + BM AMP Configuration

-This project is automatically built by Yocto and Buildroot when using the AMP machine.

-The application is configured to run from DDR on U54_4 application core.
+This project can also be used to build a Bare Metal (RPMsg Master) + Bare Metal (RPMsg Remote) AMP Configuration.

-Instructions on how to build and run the Linux + Bare Metal demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/tree/master/asymmetric-multiprocessing/amp.md).
+Detailed instructions on how to build the Bare Metal + Bare Metal RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#bm-bm-demo).

-### Other AMP configurations
+### FreeRTOS + BM AMP Configuration

-This project can also be used in a custom AMP software configuration (i.e. BM + BM/FreeRTOS) by using the Hart Software Services (HSS) payload generator.
+This project can also be used to build a FreeRTOS + Bare Metal AMP Configuration.

-Detailed instructions on how to build the Bare Metal + FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).
+Detailed instructions on how to build the FreeRTOS + Bare Metal RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#freertos-bm-demo).

-#### (Optional) Building the project using the Makefile<a name="makefile-build"></a>
+### (Optional) Building the project using the Makefile<a name="makefile-build"></a>

 If building the project outside of SoftConsole by using the provided Makefile, the system PATH must be configured to include the location of a RISC-V toolchain and Python version 3.x.